-S O far, I have spoken of spectroscopes as spectroscopes -as one of the instruments the improvement of which should be cared for by every student in science.
+S 0 far, I have spoken of spectroscopes as spectroscopes -as one of the instruments the improvement of which should be cared for by every student in science.
 Their applications will come after.
-As may be imagined, spectroscopes are now constructed with one, two, three, four, or more prisms, the number depending on the pur- carrying out original investigations, more prisms have to be employed.
-The engraving given in Fig. 14 is of an instrument which historically is extremely interesting, as instrument which historically is extremely interesting, as being the one with which Kirchhoff made his most elaborate and accurate maps of the solar spectrum; it is furwhy spectroscopes of many more prisms should not be employed, except that they require to be worked only with strong lights, as light is here so much dispersed or spread out that a feeble spectrum would be almost lost.
+As may be imagined, spectroscopes are now constructed with one, two, three, four, or more prisms, the number depending on the pur- carrying out original investigations, more prisms have to pose for which they are to be employed.
+An instrument with one prism is usually called a chemical spectroscope, for an instrument of this kind is now almost as important and essential in a chemical laboratory as a balance.
+Spectroscopes are also constructed with two prisms, as shown in Fig. 13; these are used in cases when rather more dispersion is desired than can be obtained with the one-prism instrument.
+When, however, any accurate and elaborate work has to be done, such as in be employed.
+The engraving given in Fig. 14 is of an instrument which historically is extremely interesting, as instrument which historically is extremely interesting, as being the one with which Kirchhoff made his most elaborate and accurate maps of the solar spectrum ; it is furwhy spectroscopes of many more prisms should not be employed, except that they require to be worked only with strong lights, as light is here so much dispersed or spread out that a feeble spectrum would be almost lost.
 As the principle of construction is almost the same in all kinds of spectroscopes, we had better commence by a description of the simplest form, namely, that with one prism, as shown in Fig. 15.
-It will be seen to consist of a circular table, supported by a pillar and three legs, carrying three lateral tubes; the right-hand tube is called the angle of minimum deviation, a term which the collimator, and holds at its outer extremity the fine slit, tle width of which can be regulated to a nicety by a micr meter screw; the other end of the collimator is furnishd with a lens, which serves to collect the rays of ligh coming from the slit, and to render them parallel persion, the spectrum is observed by the telescope on the left, which is simply a small astronomical telescope of low magnifying power.
+It will be seen to consist of a circular table, supported by a pillar and three legs, carrying three lateral tubes; the right-hand tube is called the collimator, and holds at its outer extremity the fine slit, the width of which can be regulated to a nicety by a micr meter screw; the other end of the collimator is furnishd with a lens, which serves to collect the rays of ligh coming from the slit, and to render them parallel persion, the spectrum is observed by the telescope on the left, which is simply a small astronomical telescope of low magnifying power.
 There are two methods of measuring spectra.
 The telescope may be attached to a moveable arm, which can be directed to any part of the spectrum that may be required; and the outer edge of the circle along which the telescope moves may be graduated with an accurate scale of degrees, which can be divided

-Fig. 13.-Spectroscope with two prisms.
+FIG. 13 .- Spectroscope with two prisms.

-Fig. 14.-Steinheil's form of four-prism spectroscope; a angement of slit shown separately.
+FIG. 14 .- Steinheil's form of four-prism spectroscope ; arangement of slit shown separately.

-Fig. 15.-Spectroscope with reflected scale.
+FIG. 15.-Spectroscope with reflected scale.